Chronic Wasting Disease

 There are no treatments or vaccines available.
 Prevention is the most cost-effective control measure.

-CWD has now been found in 25 states and 4 Canadian provinces.
-CWD has been identified in South Korea, Norway, and Finland as well.
+CWD has now been found in 27 states and 4 Canadian provinces.
+CWD has been identified in South Korea, Norway, Finland, and Sweden.

 CWD prions can be spread directly from animal-to-animal contact or indirectly from infected carcasses, animal parts, product, or contaminated environments.
 Prions are found throughout the body and in saliva, feces, and urine.
 They are shed by live animals before they appear sick.
 Prions bind to soil and plants and remain infectious in the environment for years.